Unit 1: General Claim Submission Guidelines

 The Ethics and Fairness In Insurer Business Practices Act, W.Va.
 Code §33-45-1 et seq., commonly referred to as the “Prompt Pay Act” (“the Act”), applies to health insurance contracts insured by Highmark West Virginia, with certain exceptions.
 For claims subject to the Act, Highmark West Virginia adheres to the standards for processing and payment of claims established by the Act.

-Highmark West Virginia will generally either pay or deny a clean claim subject to the Act within forty (40) days of receipt if submitted manually, or thirty (30) days if submitted electronically.
-For clean claims subject to the Act that are not paid within 40 days, Highmark West Virginia will pay interest, at the rate of 10 percent (10%) per year, on clean claims, accruing after the 40th day.
+Highmark West Virginia will generally either pay or deny a clean claim subject to the Act within 40 days of receipt if submitted manually, or 30 days if submitted electronically.
+For clean claims subject to the Act that are not paid within 40 days, Highmark West Virginia will pay interest, at the rate of 10% per year, on clean claims, accruing after the 40th day.
 We will provide an explanation of the interest assessed at the time the claim is paid.

 For more detailed information, please see the next section of this unit, West Virginia Prompt Pay Act.